shikokuchuo/nanonext/README.md

 ### ncurl Minimalist http Client

 `ncurl()` is a minimalistic http(s) client.
-It takes only one argument, the URL.
+In normal use, it takes only one argument, the URL.
 It can follow redirects.

 ``` r
 ncurl("http://httpbin.org/headers")